-This is the biggie, really – Overwatch teams will be based around cities, much in the same way NBA, NFL or soccer teams are.
+This is the biggie, really – Overwatch teams will be based around cities, much in the same way NBA, NFL, or soccer teams are.
 In fact, those sports teams are exactly who Blizzard want to own the Overwatch squads.
-The aim is to, eventually, have a local team for major cities throughout the world, from LA to London, Seoul and Shanghai.
+The aim is to, eventually, have a local team for major cities throughout the world, from LA to London, Seoul to Shanghai.
 They’ll be as relevant and valuable to that city as a well-performing major sports franchise.

 What this also means is that there’s unlikely to be relegation from the league.
-Teams may move city, dump most of their players between seasons or generally restructure, but they won’t ever be removed – the Golden State Warriors didn’t make the NBA playoffs for 12 years in the ‘90s and early ‘00s, now they’re one of the strongest teams of all time.
+Teams may move city, dump most of their players between seasons, or generally restructure, but they won’t ever be removed – the Golden State Warriors didn’t make the NBA playoffs for 12 years in the ‘90s and early ‘00s, now they’re one of the strongest teams of all time.
 That’s the ebb and flow that’s wanted.

 Exactly how this works in 2017 is still a little up in the air.
 Don’t expect mid-tier teams and smaller cities to immediately have partnerships up and running while the system is still developing.
-It might be years before Overwatch League has a sizable presence in the US, Europe, Korea and APAC, but that’s the endgame.
+It might be years before Overwatch League has a sizable presence in the US, Europe, Korea, and APAC, but that’s the endgame.

 Regular broadcasts, plus a “primetime game”

 Once you’ve got your teams and your game, you need to get it to the people.
-Obviously, a large amount of this will be through Twitch, YouTube and other online video broadcasts in a traditional manner.
+Obviously, a large amount of this will be through Twitch, YouTube, and other online video broadcasts in a traditional manner.
 However, the pull of TV and other paid-for platforms is strong, in terms of money to be made and developing a reliable ecosystem.

 In that regard, there’s mention of a “standalone primetime matchup between top teams” as part of the broadcast schedule.
 Speculation is that this will be an Eleague-style national broadcast, using the Sunday Night Football formula of having a “big game” as the focus of all international broadcasts at that time.
 It’s even possible it won’t be available for free at all.